teamfruit/defend_against_fruit/defend_against_fruit/daf_fruit_dist/README.rst

-The **fruit_dist** package provides various utilities for setup utils and continuous integration.
+The **daf_fruit_dist** package provides various utilities for setup utils and continuous integration.

 This includes a few setup commands for interacting with an Artifactory server.